 The Americans at the table gave an empathetic chuckle and explained to us for the remainder of the dinner what podcasts were, and why they were so meaningful in their lives.

-Looking back at this incident now as a graduate student whose likely listened to hundreds of podcasts over the last few years, I can’t help but chuckle myself.
-Though I was unaware of it then, that evening marked a significant moment in my life in the way I tune in to myself, and to the happenings of the world.
+Looking back at this incident now as a graduate student who’s likely listened to hundreds of podcasts over the last few years, I can’t help but chuckle myself.
+Though I was unaware of it then, that evening marked a significant moment in my life in the way I tune into myself, and to the happenings of the world.

-Podcasts have become a secret companion in my everyday activities and *cheesy-alert*, I swear they’ve helped increase my physical, emotional, and mental health.
+Podcasts have become a secret companion in my everyday activities and — cheesiness alert — I swear they’ve helped increase my physical, emotional, and mental health.

 2. Strengthen your critical thinking abilities

-A study from 2017 from the Norwegian Institute of Public Health assessed, in part, how podcasts can help parents who are not healthcare personnel, critically assess health claims.
+A study from 2017 from the Norwegian Institute of Public Health assessed, in part, how podcasts can help parents who are not health care personnel critically assess health claims.
 The results are impressive.
-Of the parents involved who listened to the podcast, 34% more people passed the test that measured their ability to critically assess health claims.
+Of the parents involved who listened to the podcast, 34 percent more people passed the test that measured their ability to critically assess health claims.
 This group was compared to parents who simply listened to a series of public health information announcements on similar topics.

 The study indicates that those parents who listened to a podcast could be taught to more effectively assess claims about health effects, despite their previous lack of expertise in the subject.